-Green Standards and Adobe have worked together since 2012 to decommission furniture and equipment from Adobe’s office spaces across the US and Canada.
+Green Standards and Adobe have worked together since 2012 to decommission furniture and equipment from Adobe’s office spaces across the North America.
 The main objective of the partnership is to achieve the greatest possible community impact through coordinated in-kind donation.

 While planning its headquarters renovation in 2011, Adobe’s corporate real estate team recognized that liquidating multiple floors of used office furniture would result in an unknown amount of furniture waste.
+Adobe understood that coordinating a large-scale donation initiative on their own could come with sizable vendor and storage costs, unique project risks, and potential legal liability.
 The potential for so much waste and the lack of transparency typical of liquidation services urged them to consider a better approach.

 Adobe’s corporate real estate team decided that the company’s excess furniture and equipment provided a unique opportunity to further its industry-leading corporate responsibility goals, as well as to engage and assist non-profit organizations serving in its communities.

-Since 2012, Green Standards provides Adobe with a streamlined approach to donating its excess office assets to community organizations local to its headquarters.
+Since 2012, Green Standards has provided Adobe with a streamlined approach to donating its excess office assets to community organizations local to its headquarters.

 Green Standards takes responsibility for the entire process; from onboarding and managing commercial movers, to engaging eligible local non-profits, coordinating and documenting asset delivery, and providing environmental and community impact reporting.